Interested in this course? Book now for Open Day to find out more

 This inspiring, varied sports science degree enables students to explore the impact of sport and exercise science on optimising athletes’ performance in competitive sport and exercise.
 It addresses the importance of sport and exercise scientists in the preparation of athletes for the competitive environment.
 It looks specifically at how they can have a significant impact on maximising performance outcomes, highlighting just how rewarding a sports science career can be.

-Practical hands on experience working with athletes and patients in our on-site health clinics.
+Practical hands on experience working with athletes and patients in our health clinics

-Real life experience and placements with a range of organisations including professional sports teams and public services.
-This includes an option to study in the USA.
+Real life experience and placements with a range of organisations including professional sports teams and public services

 “I’ve enjoyed the opportunities that make you ‘work ready’ when you graduate.
 I worked with Plymouth Raiders planning and running sessions aimed at improving their overall strength.
 I was thrown in at the deep-end, leading these sessions from the get-go, but it allowed me to get stuck in and come up with my own session ideas, which has been hugely rewarding.
 I’ve learnt so much since I started working with Raiders, and a lot of it I wouldn’t have learned without getting hands-on experience.”